 Indeed, the EFTA foundations have once more trembled when Iceland applied for EU membership on 16 July 2009.
 The Icelandic financial crisis demonstrated how the country could be exposed to external shocks and how internal mismanagement could lead to catastrophes.
 The application was, at the time of submission, considered by a narrow majority of Icelanders to be a natural extension of the EEA and the final stage in European integration.
-At the time of writing (October 2011), Iceland was already fully engaged in the negotiations process and could possibly become a EU member between 2012-2015.194
+At the time of writing (October 2011), Iceland was already fully engaged in the negotiations process and could possibly become a EU member between 2012-2015.
+194

 Would EFTA survive another amputation?
 Iceland may not be the most influential member of the Association but it certainly contributes actively to maintain it.
 Some people interrogated at the EFTA Secretariat claim that even if Iceland withdraws its EFTA membership, then it would be "business as usual".
 It is however highly uncertain if Member States' governments would be fond of continuing to use EFTA as a platform for administering the EEA and conducting free trade negotiations all around the world.
 The first EFTA pillar, i.e. the Vaduz Convention, would lose even more of its appeal, which is currently not so vivid if we take into account that intra-EFTA total trade represents only 0.6 per cent of total share in merchandise.
 On the other hand, if Liechtenstein, Norway and Switzerland decided to withdraw altogether from the Association, it makes logical sense that costs would outweigh the benefits.
-The remaining countries would lose overall a very burdensome process.
+The remaining countries would lose political leverage in free trade negotiations, would also have to face legal difficulties regarding the transformation of EFTA FTAs (and the Convention) into bilateral FTAs.
+It would be overall a very burdensome process.
 In addition, the EEA Agreement would also take a serious hit but there would not be a priori any rational reasons for Norway nor Liechtenstein to break up with the EEA.

-194 For more information on Iceland's EU accession, see Ministry for Foreign Affairs of Iceland, Iceland's application for membership of the EU, [accessed October 2011], available: http://europe.mfa.is/phase-2---negotiation-process/
+194 For more information on Iceland's EU accession, see Ministry for Foreign Affairs of Iceland, Iceland's application for membership of the EU, [accessed October 2011], available: http://europe.mfa.is/phase-2--negotiation-process/

 Therefore, in case of an Icelandic accession to the EU, it still seems quite improbable that the remaining EFTA States would lower the mast.
 Nonetheless, it is undeniable that they would be weakened on the international scene.
 Anyway, if we embrace an EFTA perspective, the outlook is up to this time rather encouraging.
-According to recent polls, Icelanders are not ready to join the EU and will certainly not be so inclined to until the European giant tackles its outstanding internal issues (e.g. euro zone crisis, sovereign debt crisis).195 Switzerland and Liechtenstein are very far away from a EU membership and will certainly stay so for at least a decade or even more, and Norway does not show any sign of complacency towards the EU.
+According to recent polls, Icelanders are not ready to join the EU and will certainly not be so inclined to until the European giant tackles its outstanding internal issues (e.g. euro zone crisis, sovereign debt crisis).
+Switzerland and Liechtenstein are very far away from a EU membership and will certainly stay so for at least a decade or even more, and Norway does not show any sign of complacency towards the EU.
 The original EFTA rationale of saving policy space and keeping sovereignty intact is not destined to phase out soon.